Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/load-balancers.md

 ---
 In general - one of the simplest option to do load balancing is to implement it on the client side.

-I.e. list serveral endpoints for clickhouse connections and add some logic to pick one of the nodes.
+I.e. list several endpoints for clickhouse connections and add some logic to pick one of the nodes.

 Many client libraries support that.